scholarslab/CodeLab/Week13/lesson.md

 ## Python Libraries, revisited

-In the last few weeks, we've been playing around with using Python code that people who are not Python (and who are often not you) wrote.
+A few weeks ago, we've played around with using Python code that people who are not Python (and who are often not you) wrote.
 Let's take a closer look at these libraries.

-First, let's properly go over some terminology that we might have brushed past:
+First, let's properly go over some ideas that we might have casually brushed past before:

 * Library: There's a lot of different definitions for this term.
 Unless really unexpected things have happened, we are currently sitting in one right now.
 But in the CodeLab context, this is a collection of software that's directly used by other software.
 Most often, this will be a generalizable piece of logic that is useful to bundle separately so that other, unrelated pieces of software can use it.
 Because it's an informal term in Python and not a specific, technical one, it's more useful to think about libraries in terms of how code is organized.
 Used in this way, the concept of "software libraries" spans many different programing languages and development contexts: we have Python libraries, C++ libraries, Javascript libraries, operating system libraries, etc.